coursera/courier/README.md

 Overview
 --------

-Courier is a Scala extension of the [Pegasus](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates) schema and data system, part of the [Rest.li](http://rest.li) umbrella project.
+Courier is a language binding for Scala for the [Pegasus](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates) schema and data system, part of the [Rest.li](http://rest.li) umbrella project.